|

 of East Anglian magazine,

-the June 26 edition of the Suffolk Free Press,
+The June 26 edition of the Suffolk Free Press,

-the June 28 edition of the Chronicle and Mercury
+The June 28 edition of the Chronicle and Mercury

-and the Essex Chronicle
+The Essex Chronicle

 and last but not least a front-page mention in the News of the World